robisim74/AngularSPAWebAPI/EXPLANATION.md

 ]
 ```
 And when, past the 15 minutes, the token expires?
 The user can no longer access resources.
-You can ask him to sign in again, or handle your refresh token strategy: to get a new access token,
+You can ask him to sign in again, or handle a refresh token strategy: to get a new access token,
 you can send a POST request, with `grant_type` set to `refresh_token` and `refresh token` as parameters:
 ```
 POST /connect/token HTTP/1.1
 Host: localhost:5000
 Content-Type: application/x-www-form-urlencoded

-client_id=Angular2SPA&grant_type=refresh_token&refresh_token=8376cea2...
+client_id=Angular2SPA&grant_type=refresh_token&refresh_token=5007bc4b...
 ```
-and so on.

 ### Implementing the Angular 2 SPA
 Ok, how do we transform the requests done via Postman in an Angular 2 app?